 Super Dark Times received a lot of buzz on horror critics’ ‘end-of-year’ lists.
-Less a horror film and more of a psychological character study with sinister undertones, Super Dark Times marks the directorial debut of Kevin Phillips and certainly highlights him as a filmmaker to watch in the future.
+Less a horror film and more of a psychological character study, Super Dark Times marks the directorial debut of Kevin Phillips and certainly highlights him as a filmmaker to watch in the future.
 Available now on Netflix, Super Dark Times has been on my ‘must watch’ list since the trailer surfaced several months ago.
-Like another hidden gem, Boys in the Trees, Super Dark Times is a coming-of-age-story minus the supernatural elements, where horror perhaps serves as allegory for both growing up and loss of innocence.
+Like another hidden gem, Boys in the Trees, the film is a coming-of-age-story minus the supernatural elements, where horror perhaps serves as allegory for both growing up and loss of innocence.
 Set in the mid-1990s, before Columbine, its story will nonetheless be familiar to most viewers as Columbine has become symbolic of public fears about American school violence in the twenty-first century.

 Without going in to too much detail, the film follows two best friends – Zack (Owen Campbell) and Josh (Charlie Tahan) – as they grapple with the challenges that inevitably emerge in the transition from childhood to young adulthood.
 From debates about comic book superheroes to unrequited crushes and that inevitable first experience of rejection, Phillip spends much of the early runtime of the film exploring the normalcy of the boys’ relationship.
 Social outcasts who spend their days playing video games and avoiding the school druggies and ‘tough guys’, Zack and Josh will look and, more importantly, feel familiar to anyone who identified as a geek in high school.
 An afternoon messing around in the park with social hanger-on, Daryl, and his younger friend, takes a tragic turn that leaves the best friends hiding a dark secret.
 Matters are further complicated when Allison – a mutual crush of both boys – begins to show an interest in Zach.
 While Zack tries to move forward like nothing has happened, Josh becomes more withdrawn and erratic, feeding into suspicion, paranoia, and an inevitable confrontation.